 How to Install an Aquarium Heater

-Regardless of the type of aquarium heater you have bought, you may follow the standard steps in setting up the equipment that are given below:
+Regardless of the type of aquarium heater you have bought, you may follow the standard steps in setting up the equipment that is given below:

 1. Examine the Heater